List of islands of China

 This is a list of islands of China.
-Islands that are claimed by China, including those under the control of the Republic of China (Taiwan) and those disputed with other countries, are noted after the list.
+Islands that are claimed by China, including those under the control of the Republic of China (Taiwan) and those disputed with other countries, are noted in the section of disputed islands.

 Chinese characters that mean island

 The following is a list of Chinese characters (traditional and simplified) that mean 'island', preceded by the Hanyu Pinyin pronunciation in Mandarin Chinese.